Purcell Trench Company

 We went online in 1996 and began deemphasizing wholesale production.

 In 1997, in consultation with engineers from the DuPont chemical corporation, we started experimenting with Soar-Coat fabric.
 By 1998 the Selkirk Shelter was tested and available for commercial sale.
 We no longer produce the Selkirk Shelter.

 The Purcell Trench office and shop moved to Northeast Washington, in the Selkirk Mountains.

 Streamside (expanded metal surface) grills were originally available on a custom basis only.
 They gained market share and became standard in all frame sizes.

 Until 2005, we provided wholesale products to a few established retail outlets.
 With advancements in communication, I feel it is advantageous for customers to go directly to the source for made in America small business products.
 Frankly, our material and labor costs are too high to allow for wholesale prices at profit.

 After testing different grades and sizes of titanium tubing, we have obtained a supply of Grade 9 seamless aircraft titanium tubing that is very strong and light.
-Ti Packers grills are currently available.
+Expanded metal titanium finally became available and affordable.
+Ti Packers grills are currently available in all styles.

 The company title is borrowed from a geographic place name.
 Our original production site was near the ice carved Purcell Trench stretching from North Idaho about two hundred miles into British Columbia.
 The trench lies between the Purcell and Selkirk mountains.

 While I am the company owner, long time partners have played an indispensable role in the development and evolution of the company.

 Chuck Woods Jr., owner of CFW Specialties Inc., Libby, Montana, was an Idaho neighbor with extensive welding and metal fabrication experience.
 Chuck helped develop our grills and serves as welding and metal fabrication expert.

 Josh Drake, DRAKE'S TIG WELDING in Chewelah, Washington, runs a one man shop specializing in TIG projects on a variety of different metals.